aminalali8/container-patterns-tpl/README.md

 # container-patterns-tpl
-This repository contains the Bunnyshell template for container-patterns.
+This repository contains the Bunnyshell template for container-patterns (init-containers and side-containers).

 ## Structure
 - `.bunnyshell/templates/container-patterns/bunnyshell.yaml`: Configuration file for Bunnyshell.